Good Tents: How Long Should a Tent Last For Thru-Hiking

 Sun and UV

-UV light deteriorates nylon fabrics, which is why most tents have a light-colored UV coating.
+UV light deteriorates nylon fabrics, so most tents have a light-colored UV coating.
 So you want to ensure you minimize all-day use in the sun as much as possible.

 Ground Conditions